HoGentTIN/native-apps-aalst-QuickScoP3s/README.md

 1. Open the Android folder inside Android Studio
 2. Select the appropriate [Build Variant](#build-variants)
-3. Run or deubg the selected configuration
+3. Run or debug the selected configuration

 ### Build Variants
 The project includes 4 build variants, which can be viewed in the 'Build Variants' toolbar inside Android Studio.